github/docs/content/issues/organizing-your-work-with-project-boards/tracking-work-with-project-boards/filtering-cards-on-a-project-board.md

 1. Navigate to the {% data variables.projects.projects_v1_board %} that contains the cards you want to filter.
 1. Above the project card columns, click into the "Filter cards" search bar and type a search query to filter the cards.

-{% tip %}
+> [!TIP]

-**Tip:** You can drag and drop filtered cards or use keyboard shortcuts to move them between columns. {% data reusables.project-management.for-more-info-project-keyboard-shortcuts %}
+> You can drag and drop filtered cards or use keyboard shortcuts to move them between columns. {% data reusables.project-management.for-more-info-project-keyboard-shortcuts %}

-{% endtip %}

 ## Further reading